albill/albill.github.com/_posts/2006-11-24-san-francisco-chinatown.markdown

 ---
+author: admin
+date: '2006-11-24 22:42:58'
 layout: post
+slug: san-francisco-chinatown
+status: publish
 title: San Francisco Chinatown
-published: true
-meta:
-  ljID: "2304"
-tags:
+wordpress_id: '1459'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 My mother and daughter had never been to the Chinatown in San Francisco so we spent the day out there and also paid a visit to Japantown.